soeirosantos/vault-gcp-backend-terraform/README.md

 ```

 The big win with this approach is that you don't need to have over-granted service
 accounts spread across pipelines or create and hand over service accounts to users
 (as long as they have permission to access this roleset path).
 Additionally, there
-is total visibility on which roles are being used.
-Any changes would be reviewed
+is total visibility on which roles are being used and on your overal security
+configuration (permissions, policies, etc).
+Ideally, any changes would go through
-and approved before being applied.
+a peer review process and would be approved before being applied.